code-check/challenge-binary-tostring/README.md

 ```
 --- --- ---
 ## Run Tests
-To run tests locally install `codecheck` by running the following command in terminal
+To run tests locally install `codecheck` by running the following command in terminal.
 ```
 $ npm install codecheck -g
 ```
-To run tests in web editor please click in `RUN` button on left side of web editor
+To run tests in web editor please click in `RUN` button on left side of web editor.